steveiliop56/tinyauth-docs/docs/guides/google-oauth.md

     traefik.enable: true
     traefik.http.routers.tinyauth.rule: Host(`tinyauth.example.com`)
     traefik.http.services.tinyauth.loadbalancer.server.port: 3000
-    traefik.http.middlewares.tinyauth.forwardauth.address: http://tinyauth:3000/api/auth
+    traefik.http.middlewares.tinyauth.forwardauth.address: http://tinyauth:3000/api/auth/traefik
 ```

 ::: warning
-OAuth doesn't mean security, with the current setup everybody with a Tailscale account can login to Google as a normal user.
+OAuth doesn't mean security, with the current setup everybody with a Google account can login to tinyauth as a normal user.
 If you would like to limit which users can login with OAuth, you can add the `OAUTH_WHITELIST` environment variable and allow only your email address to login.
 For more information check [here](../reference/configuration.md)
 :::

 And we are done!
-After you restart your docker container and go to the Tinyauth login screen, you should have an additional option to login with Google.
+After you restart your docker container and go to the tinyauth login screen, you should have an additional option to login with Google.